Brigad/monorepo-workshop/README.md

 But what if the current project doesn't have a fixed platform?
 We should improve that!

-Let's create a `Box` component in util-shared that uses Flex and Text components.<br/>
 Box will be the first component of our design system, that uses the Flex component to normalize the styles.<br/>
 It should only be used for margin, padding, borderRadius, backgroundColor and shadow.<br/>
 Because we use flexbox, all our components also need to be able to set flexGrow and flexShrink.